InfoDevkota/godot-google-play-game-services-v2/README.md

 But if you find the plugin usefull and want to have some additional apis, let us know through the github issue, we can implement that.

+## Firebase Cloud Messaging
+We would like to continue extending this plugin for our use case, We will be adding FCM.
+Learn more at [FCM.md](FCM.md).
+If all goes well, we can convert this plugin to AndroidEssentials for Godot.

 ## Thanks to
 While developing this plugin I took lots of refrences from plugins these people has maintained for godot.
 - [Shin-NiL](https://github.com/Shin-NiL)